Medication Guidelines & Medical Forms

 Failure to adhere to the prescription and non-prescription (over the counter) medication regulations may be considered a violation of the substance abuse policy.
 The complete Medication Policy can be found at the link below, in the Augusta County Policy Manual.

 Parents should also sign an exchange of information form.
-The nurses use this to obtain documentation from the physician for medication changes, etc. If you have any questions, please do not hesitate to call the Regional School Health Coordinator, Laura Sutton, or ask your clinic aide.
+The nurses use this to obtain documentation from the physician for medication changes, etc. If you have any questions, please do not hesitate to call the Regional School Health Coordinator, Rebecca Hipes, or ask your clinic aide.
 Laura Sutton's contact information can be found by clicking her name.

 Prescription Medication Policy: Guideline for usage of Prescription medication.